Cart: Animal-powered carts

-The builder of a cart may be known as a cartwright; the surname "Carter" also derives from the occupation of transporting goods by cart or wagon.
+The builder of a cart may be known as a cartwright.
+A person operating a horse and cart for haulage was called a carter, and the surname "Carter" derives from the occupation.

 Carts have many different shapes, but the basic idea of transporting material (or maintaining a collection of materials in a portable fashion) remains.
 Carts may have a pair of shafts, one along each side of the draught animal that supports the forward-balanced load in the cart.
 The shafts are supported by a saddle on the horse.
 Alternatively (and normally where the animals are oxen or buffalo), the cart may have a single pole between a pair of animals.
 The draught traces attach to the axle of the vehicle or to the shafts.
 The traces are attached to a collar (on horses), to a yoke (on other heavy draught animals) or to a harness on dogs or other light animals.

 Traces are made from a range of materials depending on the load and frequency of use.
 Heavy draught traces are made from iron or steel chain.
 Lighter traces are often leather and sometimes hemp rope, but plaited horse-hair and other similar decorative materials can be used.

-The dray is often associated with the transport of barrels, particularly of beer.
+The dray is often associated with the transport of barrels.

-Of the cart types not animal-drawn, perhaps the most common example today is the shopping cart (British English: shopping trolley), which has also come to have a metaphorical meaning in relation to online purchases (here, British English uses the metaphor of the shopping basket).
-Shopping carts first made their appearance in Oklahoma City in 1937.

-In golf, both manual push or pull and electric golf trolleys are designed to carry a golfer's bag, clubs and other equipment.
-Also, the golf cart, car, or buggy, is a powered vehicle that carries golfers and their equipment around a golf course faster and with less effort than walking.

-A Porter's trolley is a type of small, hand-propelled wheeled platform.
-This can also be called a baggage cart.